Floristic inventories are catalogs of biological

 garden experiments, pollination biology, and/or molecular genetics.

-For example, Meredith Jabis used both a pollination experiment and population genetics to determine that Abronia alpina,
+As part of her master's thesis research, Meredith Jabis used both a pollination experiment and population genetics to determine that Abronia alpina,

 a rare flowering plant, is dependent on insects for both seed production and